top of page

 Join us for conversations about the prospects for an enduring

-democracy in America, and the future of our nation’s two major political parties — the Republicans and the Democrats.
+democracy in America, and the future of our nation’s two major political parties.

 Major support and funding provided by The Professor Ben-Ami Lipetz NYSWI Fund and Pernille Ægidius Dake.